Ismail Qasim Naji: Transitional National Government

-From 2004–2004, Gen. Naji served as the military chief of the Transitional National Government (TNG).
+From 2002 to 2004, Gen. Naji served as the military chief of the Transitional National Government (TNG).
 During this time, the TNG was opposed militarily and politically by the rival Somalia Reconciliation and Restoration Council (SRRC), backed by Hussein Mohamed Farrah Aidid (son of the late warlord Mohamed Farrah Aidid), Mohamed Dhere, and others.
 Eventually the leadership of the SRRC and the TNG reconciled.

 Transitional Federal Government

 In November 2004, the TNG was succeeded by the establishment of the Transitional Federal Government (TFG).
 On April 15, 2005, Gen. Naji was appointed Chief army commander of the TFG.

 In October 2005, a report by the UN Monitoring group quoted Gen. Naji as having accepted a large shipment of goods from Yemen in contravention of UN sanctions on arms imports, including 5,000 weapons, hand grenades and antipersonnel mines.

 In November 2006, Gen. Naji acknowledged the defection of TFG militia to the Islamic Courts Union (ICU).

 On January 17, 2007, Gen. Naji reported what was believed to be Sheikh Sharif Sheikh Ahmed's briefcase, filled with documents, was recovered by government forces from a jungle hideout in southwestern Somalia as conflicting reports emerged the ICU leader had been arrested near the Dadaab refugee camp in the Garissa district of Kenya.

 On February 10, 2007, he was replaced as army chief-of-staff by Abdullahi Ali Omar.